geawiz/geoviz/0_getting-started/README.md

 ```
 More info can be obtained on the [tippecanoe website](https://github.com/mapbox/tippecanoe?tab=readme-ov-file#installation).

-## Optional: Build the tutorials website
+## Optional: Build the Tutorials Website
 The tutorials in this repository are accompanied by a [website](https://geawiz.github.io/geoviz/) that illustrates their final results.
 In the interest of simplicity, the tutorials HTML/Vue example are a simplified version of the code used to run the website.

 As such, the [website](site) folder presents a more complex working template to run (and develop) a static site capable of display maps and data, built using [Vue 3](https://vuejs.org), TypeScript, [Vuetify](https://vuetifyjs.com/en/) and [Vite](https://vitejs.dev).